worsetempt/Efficient-Multi-Target-MRI-Modality-Translation/README.md

 The project starts with **MRM**, which learns image representations and extracts latent embeddings from MRI slices.
 Those latents are then used by downstream modules for latent generation, latent translation, conditional image translation, and latent decoding.

+All notebooks in notebooks/ implements the baseline model for 2 classes/modalities

 ## Pipeline Summary

 The repository follows this pipeline: